JiahaoChan/LocalLightingVolume/README.md

 # LocalLightingVolume

-Natively Implemented C++ Plugin: LocalLightingVolume.
+Natively Implemented Unreal Engine 5 C++ Plugin: LocalLightingVolume.

 Allow to modify global Light Component such as Sky Light & Directional Light when View Point in the range of Volume.